jamesw1892/OPAQUE/poc/README.md

 # Extended OPAQUE Proof-of-Concept

-This extension of the reference OPAQUE proof-of-concept adds a client and server to clearly show the inputs the client and server need, the outputs they produce and the steps they need to take in the OPAQUE protocol.
+This extension of the CFRG reference OPAQUE proof-of-concept adds a client and server to clearly show the inputs the client and server need, the outputs they produce and the steps they need to take in the OPAQUE protocol.

 In `client.sage` and `server.sage`, there are functions for registration, login without AKE (Authenticated Key Exchange) and login with AKE.
 These aim to show, as clearly as possible, what the client and server do at each stage including sending messages, receiving messages and doing computation.
-The computations required already have functions in the existing proof-of-concept that I call.
+The CFRG proof-of-concept already has functions for the computations required which this extension makes use of.
 Their inner workings are explained in detail in the OPAQUE specification.

 Other functions in `client.sage` and `server.sage` facilitate the connection between client and server using sockets, and determine which mode to use (registration, login without AKE or login with AKE).
 However some parts are important for the core OPAQUE protocol, for example, in the `main` method in `server.sage`, the server generates a keypair and OPRF seed which are required inputs to the core functions.